cognusion/AllHandsOnDeck/README.md

     	Load and parse configs, and exit
   -debug
     	Enable Debug output
+  -debuglogfile string
+    	Output debugs to a logfile, instead of standard error -errorlogfile string
-  -filter string
+    	Output errors to a logfile, instead of standard error -filter string
     	Boolean expression to positively filter on host elements (Tags, Name, Address, Arch, User, Port, etc.)
   -format string
     	Output format.
-One of: text, json, xml, bar (default "text") -listhosts
+One of: text, json, or xml (default "text") -listhosts
     	List the hostnames and addresses and exit -listworkflows
     	List the workflows and exit
-  -max int
+  -logfile string
+    	Output to a logfile, instead of standard out (enables progressbar to screen) -max int
     	Specify the maximum number of concurent commands to execute.
 Set to 0 to make a good guess for you (default 0) -quiet